How to Measure and Improve Warehouse Picking Performance

 Employee Training

+Pickers are the engine of your operation.
 Well-trained pickers work faster and make fewer mistakes.

 The Right Picking Strategy